 Switches 9 and 10 -- Cooling Mode Blower Speed Ramping -- Blower speed ramping may be used to enhance dehumidification performance.
 The switches are factory set at option A which has the greatest effect on dehumidification performance.
-TABLE 9 provides the cooling mode blower speed ramping options that will result from different switch settings.
+TABLE 7 provides the cooling mode blower speed ramping options that will result from different switch settings.
 The cooling mode blower mode blower speed ramping options are detailed on the next page.
-NOTE - The off portion of the selected ramp profile also applies during heat pump operation in dual fuel applications.